It’s no longer astonishing when you hear there is new evidence to suggest the Catholic Church covered up paedophile priests and teachers.

-Once agains the Catholic Church was more committed to protecting one of their own, than the safety of their young parishioners.
+Once again, the Catholic Church was more committed to protecting one of their own, than the safety of their young parishioners.

 Maitland-Newcastle Catholic diocese hired a paedophile teacher

-Parents raised concerns regarding the teacher’s behaviour with the Catholic Education Office on three different occasion.
+Parents raised concerns regarding the teacher’s behaviour with the Catholic Education Office on three different occasions.